HAL-G1THuB/jsonpiler/README.md

 Jsompiler is a compiler for the JSON syntax programming language.

-This program converts a program written in JSON into GNU Assembly, compiles it, and executes it.
+This program converts a program written in JSON into GNU Assembly, compiles it, and executes the result.

-🚨 This program runs only on Windows! 🚨
+🚨 **This program runs only on Windows!** 🚨

 Prerequisites
-Make sure the following tools are installed and included in your PATH environment variable:
+**Make sure the following tools are installed and included in your PATH environment variable:**

 ---